Book an Appointment to Register a Death

 After the death has been registered, the Registrar will issue the following documents.
 These will be needed to help sort out the persons affairs.

 Death certificates are available at £12.50 each.
-You can pay by Debit, Credit Card or Cash at your appointment.
-Death certificates will be issued to you at your appointment.
+You can order death certificates when you make your appointment booking or we accept cash, cheques, credit or debit card at your appointment.
+Death certificates will be issued to you at your appointment. - Short Death Certificate

-These certificates are also available at £12.50 each.
+These certificates are available to order after your appointment.
+They are £12.50 each.
 A short certificate does not include the deceased’s sex or cause of death.
+You can ask your Registrar at your appointment.

 Order a copy certificate